slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 And I hung up.

 It sure was better than a night with Renee and an eigthies Romcom.
-I sacked on a pair of jeans, ignoring Renee's critical looks.
+I sacked on a pair of jeans, ignoring her critical looks.
 "I need to go out."
 I told her, "I'm meeting up with Selina."

 "You never stay home anymore with me."
 Renee puttered.
 "Or are you meeting another girl to stay home with?"